-What Can a Handyman Do in Hutchinson, Kansas?
+What Can a Handyman Do Without a License in Hutchinson, Kansas?

 Kansas does not have a single statewide “general contractor license” for handymen; licensing is primarily handled at the city/county level, while electrical/plumbing/HVAC often require trade licensing/permits through the local jurisdiction.
 In Hutchinson (Reno County), you should expect city contractor registration and permits for building-related work; trade work (especially electrical and plumbing) typically requires a licensed trade contractor and permits even if you market yourself as a handyman.
 Kansas does not provide a clean statewide handyman-dollar-threshold exemption; instead, the practical limit is set by local registration/permit rules and by trade-scope restrictions.